MrNewaz/Coding-Assignment/README.md

 <br/>

 ## Step 7(Adding Superuser):
-* Run 'python manage.py createsuperuser' in the terminal and create a superuser to access admin pannel by adding username, email(optional) and password.
+* Run 'python manage.py createsuperuser' in the terminal and create a superuser to access admin panel by adding username, email(optional) and password.

 <br/>